Any theory of watermelon domestication needs to consider the “Etsy Hypothesis,” namely that humans do really weird things when they’re bored.

 Share on Twitter, or Instagram, or really wherever you want.

-To learn more about how the ancients interacted with the natural world around them, enroll in our new 1-credit “appetizer” course CLAS-B 314 The Environment in the Ancient World, coming as a late-start class in Spring 2024 with no pre-reqs!
+To learn more about how the ancients interacted with the natural world around them, enroll in our new 1-credit “appetizer” course CLAS-B 314 The Environment in the Ancient World, coming soon with no pre-reqs!
 Or to learn more about how ancient seeds (and pomegranates!) are upending the date of the destruction of Pompeii, check out CLAS-C 419 Art and Archaeology of Pompeii, coming up Spring 2025 with no pre-reqs.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!